Hi! I’m Dr. Mary Rose J. Magpily. You can call me Doc Marose.

 I had been one among thousands misguided into believing that dogs had to be shown who is boss in order for them to be obedient.
 I had lived and worked around dogs for most of my life, and yet I had been stuck with a wrong perception of them for so long because this was what popular media had told me to believe!
 It was at this stage that I reached a new level of enlightenment regarding dogs and animals in general.

-From the perspective of a dog trainer and behavior consultant, many dog behaviors are demystified.
-Many dog stories have, admittedly, lost their romance seeing them now from the perspective of behavioral science.
+Now having the enlightened perspective of a dog trainer and behavior consultant, many dog behaviors are demystified.
+Many dog stories have, admittedly, lost their romance when viewed with an understanding of behavioral science.
 But my eyes are now, without regret, opened to the true wonder that is a dog.
 I marvel at their co-evolution with the human species, I am in awe of their intelligence and I am filled with a much greater love and respect for their species than I ever was before.

 From Dog Owner to Dog Trainer